Kangaroo Island feral cat eradication initiative

 This project is a joint initiative of Natural Resources Kangaroo Island (DEWNR and the KI NRM Board) and Kangaroo Island Council in collaboration with Primary Industries and Regions South Australia and partnering with Invasive Animal Cooperative Research Centre and Ecological Horizons.

-Thanks to our Sponsors Agriculture KI and NRMjobs and individual KI landholders.
+Thanks to our Sponsors Agriculture KI and NRMjobs, Nature Foundation SA and the individual KI landholders.